Fabio-A-Sa/Y3S2-InteligenciaArtificial/README.md

 ## Here are several documents, namely:

 ### Notes

 Notes that I take during theoretical lectures in Markdown. <br>

+### Project 1

+The game Cohesion Free is a one-player game played on a pre-generated board with four different colors.
+The game starts with a scrambled board, and the player must slide tiles to form larger clusters of tiles of the same color.
+The game ends when the player wins by having only a single cluster of each color.

+#### Members

+- Diogo Costa, up202007770@edu.fe.up.pt
+- Fábio Sá, up202007658@edu.fe.up.pt
+- João Araújo, up202004293@edu.fe.up.pt

 **@ Fábio Araújo de Sá** <br>
 **2022/2023**